 Written by Tommaso Gambini

-Edited by Richard Capeless
+Edited by Kevin Gray and Richard Capeless

 The Neumann U47, distributed internationally by Telefunken, first appeared in Germany in 1948 (Schwartau & Smith, 1980), and made an early appearance in the United States around 1951 when New York City recording studio Reeves began using one.
 Reeves’ U47 sparked the interest of audio professionals to the point of making it to the cover of the October 1951 issue of Audio Engineering magazine.